OfirShechter/Atari_Q_learning/README.md

 # Q-learning on Atari
-Implement and evaluation of Q-Learning with convolutional neural networks for playing Pong Atari game.
+Implement and evaluation of Q-Learning with convolutional neural networks for playing the Pong Atari game.